themeteorchef/santa-spotter/santa-spotter.md

 This helper allows us to check whether Santa has left his workshop to deliver presents, or, if he's all done and back at the North Pole.
 We do this because both the first _and_ last stop on Santa's list is the North Pole.
 Using a helper, `isNothPole` above, we can determine _which_ North Pole stop we're at.

-First, we grab Santa's current location by looking at the `Stops` collection we setup earlier.
+First, we grab Santa's current location by looking at the `Stops` collection we set up earlier.
 Note: we're doing a lookup on the collection for one record that has its `current` key equal to true.
 We do this because when we setup our timing for Santa's location, we'll be changing the state of the `current` key to mark Santa's current position.

 To toggle our `{{if isNorthPole}}` statement accordingly (that adds an `.active` class to our `santa-north-pole` div above), we test our `name` and `order` values.
 If `name` is equal to "The North Pole" and our current stop's order is `1`, we set a Session variable `isSantaFinished` to false (meaning, no, this is not the last stop) and return true (so our template renders the `.active` class on our `<div>` making it visible on screen).